bendelathouwer/tlvm13630-psu/README.md

 The first pin we encounter is the Enable pin, which we can use in one of three ways/ The frist way is to just tie it to the input voltage , when we do this the convertor will start working whenever a input voltage is present.
 The next posibility is to connect an external signal to the enable pin , this can be a microcontroller for example or this can be the power good signal of a upstream convertor.
-This is done for when powersequencing is needed , an example of power sequencing can be seen below
+This is done for when powersequencing is needed , an example of power sequencing can be seen below.

 <img width="705" height="269" alt="image" src="https://github.com/user-attachments/assets/d3a3bb0a-7185-445d-bfdf-9a643fbe539a" />

+The next and last posebility is to add a voltage devider so we enable the UVLO(Under Voltage Lock Out).
+This will disable the convertor until a certain voltage is reached or disable the convertor if a voltage dips below a treshold.
+This is handy when we are using batterys for example
 ---------------------------------------------------------------------------------------------------------------------------------------
 <img width="1086" height="307" alt="image" src="https://github.com/user-attachments/assets/bde3d319-19b2-42d1-a2b8-02bdc089ebce" />
 ----------------------------------------